erikyangs/hangman/README.md

 - A win state, indicated by an Alert (Pop up box).
 This should prevent additional guesses
 - A fail state, indicated by an Alert (Pop up box).
 This should prevent additional guesses
 - A "Start Over" button, which starts a new game

-### Optional Additions / Features ###
-* A smart way for the user to guess letters (since a TextField for letter entry isn't ideal UX).
-* Customized design, including, but not limited to, custom images for the Hangman states
-* Anything else that you think will impress us or you think would be fun to implement!